HARISH20205/STS/README.md

 - Audio Transcription: Converts spoken words from audio files or YouTube videos into text using Whisper.
 - Text Summarization: Summarizes the transcribed text into a shorter, more digestible format using Pegasus.
 - Web Interface: Sleek and easy-to-use web interface for uploading audio files or entering YouTube URLs.
-- Database Storage: Stores transcriptions and summaries in a MySQL database for future reference.
+- Database Storage: Stores transcriptions and summaries in both MySQL and MongoDB databases for future reference.

 ## 🎯 Use Cases
 - Students: Quickly summarize lectures and study materials.